home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ## AppArmor

 You can use own security profile for you Add-on with AppArmor.
 Default it is enabled and use the Docker default profile.
 Put `apparmor.txt` file into your Add-on folder and it will load this file as primary profile.
 Use the config options to set the name of that profile.

+## Ingress

+Ingress allow to reach the Add-on web interface inside Home Assistant UI.
+User and Add-on developer need not care about the security or port forwarding.
+This feature would be loved by user and is not every time simple to implement for Add-on developer.

+The Add-on need provide the webinterface on port `8099`.
+This is configurable over the Add-on config, like a lot more.
+Make sure that the Add-on accept only connection from `172.30.32.2` on that port and he don't need provide any user login mechanics on this port.
+Now set `ingress: true` on Add-on configuration.
+You can read all details around path/port from your Add-on info API endpoint if you need this details to configure the web app.

+If your web interface don't support relative path or you can't set a base url, you can use nginx filter to replace the URL with correct path.

+Ingress API gateway support:
+ * HTTP/1.x
+ * Streaming content
+ * Websockets